Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

-Since the orientation of the triangular overlap shape due to fluctuations is random relative to the event-plane direction, determined by the elliptic anisotropy, the effect of any triangular flow is independent of the reaction plane.
-In other words, the triangular flow background would be proportional to $2v_3^{(a)}v_3^{(t,R)}\cos(3\dphi)=2v_3^{(a)}v_3^{(t)}\cos(3\dphi)$ independent of $\phis$.
 We may estimate the effect of triangular flow fluctuations in our correlation measurements.
-The AMPT and UrQMD models indicate that in the 20-60\% centrality range the triangular flow fluctuation effect is about 10\% of the elliptic flow for our trigger and associated $\pt$ bins, $v_{3}^{2}/v_{2}^{2}\approx0.1$~\cite{Alver,Luzum,Petersen}.
-Experimental data on inclusive two-particle correlations at $\pt>2$~\gev\ indicate a ratio of the harmonic coefficients also of the magnitude $v_{3}^{2}/v_{2}^{2}\approx0.1$ within 20-60\% centrality~\cite{LLL}.
-This suggests that the measured third harmonic term in the inclusive two-particle correlations at low $\pt$ may be dominated by triangular flow fluctuations, just as the second harmonic term dominated by elliptic flow.
-As we will show in Sec.~\ref{sec:results:near}, the effect of the triangular flow of this magnitude is relatively small in our dihadron correlation measurements with high $\pt$ trigger particles.
-Because of the lack of systematic measurements of $v_3$ fluctuations as a function of centrality and $\pt$, in the present work we neglect the possible contributions from $v_3$ fluctuations in our dihadron correlation measurements relative to high $\pt$ trigger particles.
+The AMPT and UrQMD models indicate that in the 20-60\% centrality range the triangular flow fluctuation effect is about 10\% of the elliptic flow for our trigger and associated $\pt$ bins, $v_{3}^{2}/v_{2}^{2}\approx0.1$~\cite{Alver:2010gr,Petersen:2010cw,Alver:2010dn}.
+Event-by-event hydrodynamic calculations yield a similar magnitude of $v_{3}^{2}/v_{2}^{2}$~\cite{Gale:2012rq}.
+Experimental data on inclusive two-particle correlations at $\pt>2$~\gev\ indicate a ratio of the harmonic coefficients also of magnitude $v_{3}^{2}/v_{2}^{2}\approx0.1$ within 20-60\% centrality~\cite{Abelev:2008un}.
+More recent measurements on triangular anisotropy are consistent with these estimates~\cite{Adare:2011tg,Adamczyk:2013waa}.
+This suggests that the measured third harmonic term in the inclusive two-particle correlations at low $\pt$ may be dominated by triangular flow fluctuations, just as the second harmonic term is dominated by elliptic flow.
+As we will show in Sec.~\ref{sec:results:near}, the effect of a triangular flow of this magnitude is sizeable in our dihadron correlation measurements with high $\pt$ trigger particles as well.
+In the main work of our study of high-$\pt$ dihadron correlations relative to the EP, we do not include the possible contributions from $v_3$ anisotropy in the flow background subtraction.
+In Sec.~\ref{sec:v3} we discuss the effect of the presently measured $v_3$ on our dihadron correlation results.

+So far only the $\vv$ contribution correlated with the second harmonic plane $\psiPP$ has been considered as in Eq.~(\ref{eq:bkgd}).
+This part of $\vv$ is referred to as $\vvPsi$.
+The other part of $\vv$ arises from fluctuations and is uncorrelated to $\psiEP$.
+We refer to this part as $\VVuc$.
+The flow background is then given by \begin{widetext}